OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Balances.md

 }
 ```

-### Specific Account with High Cost Credit not Included and Account in Debit
+### Specific Account with High Cost Credit not Included in Balance and Account in Debit

 #### Get Account Balances Request